-- A structure in the community to allow you to feedback information and to identify issues; this can happen through an existing community network or may require a new networking group to deal specifically with the drugs issue.
-The key principle is that there should be a structure in place that is open to everyone in the community that has an interest in the drugs issue and that wants to participate. - ✓ Support form the Task Force in providing information to the community on the work of the Task Force e.g. through community newsletters and in organizing and facilitating community meetings. - Having a Community Report as a Standing item on the agenda at all Task Force meetings; this ensures that there is adequate time at meetings for discussion of community issues.
+- ✓ A Structure in the community to allow you to feedback information and to identify issues; this can happen through an existing community network or may require a new networking group to deal specifically with the drugs issue. (see note re PPN at end of document) - ✓ Support from the Task Force in providing information to the community on the work of the Task Force e.g. through community newsletters, and in organising and facilitating community meetings. - ✓ Having the Community Report as a Standing item on the agenda at all Task Force meetings; this ensures that there is adequate time at meetings for discussion of community issues.